Ephemeral-Devices/senior-design/README.md

 # Adaptive Correlative Microscopy System
 2022 Senior Design Project by Tyler Wright and Jack Hymowitz.

-Proof of concept for a correlative microscopy system running on Beaglebone Black.
+Proof of concept that can be adapted to support additional hardware for a correlative microscopy system.
 - Python code for controlling electron and optical microscopes
 - Designed to interface with Thorlabs scientific equipment
 - Can be run locally or remotely through OPC-UA